 § http://www.youtube.com/watch?v=5g6QS67UsmQ&feature=related

-General Language Curriculum Maps
+General Language Curriculum Maps:

 A curriculum map is a document explaining what we plan to teach.
 Please keep in mind that the process of curriculum mapping is always a work in progress.
 We will revisit, review, and revise the maps based on the needs of our students.
 We hope you will use these maps as an informative tool for your child’s language-learning experience at LaSalle II.
-Please contact your child's teacher if you have any questions about the content.
+Please get in touch with your child's teacher if you have any questions about the content.
 Please click here to view our world language curriculum maps.